 List A comprises major literary texts and genres - for example, historiography, lyric poetry, Cicero, Ovid.
 You may also propose your own text or genre option, for approval by the Graduate Studies Committee.
 The core of the teaching for these options is a series of, typically fortnightly, one-on-one sessions with a tutor.
-Examination is by means of three submitted essays of 5,000-7,500 words and a paper of translation and comment.
+Examination is by means of three submitted essays of up to 7,500 words and a paper of translation and comment.

-List B comprises more technical subjects such as the textual criticism of Greek or Latin texts, papyrology, comparative philology, reception, and theoretical approaches to Classical literature.
+List B comprises more technical subjects such as the textual criticism of Greek or Latin texts, papyrology, comparative philology and reception.
 These options are delivered in a variety of ways, often by (typically weekly) classes.
 Assessment is by exam or pre-submitted work or a combination of the two.
-Intermediate Ancient Greek or Latin may be taken if you have not studied both languages to a high level in the course of your first degree
+Intermediate Ancient Greek or Latin may be taken if you have not studied both languages to a high level in the course of your first degree.